greim/json-graphify/readme.md

 { from: ['avatars','$index'], to: ['mediaById','$id'] }
 ```

-## Operation objects
+## Munge objects

 An array of these are passed as an option to the factory method (see above).
-An operation object is an object with the shape `{ select, edit }`.
+A munge object is an object with the shape `{ select, edit }`.
 `select` is an array of strings matching one or more sub-roots in the JSON object.
 `edit` is a mapping function which accepts an existing value and returns a new value.

 For example, suppose your user object contains a `followers` array of id strings.
-You can use an operation to convert those followers to Falcor references:
+You can use an munge to convert those followers to Falcor references:

 ```js
 // raw user JSON object